Nora of Hoti: Life and death

-Born in 1880 in Pikalë in Hoti, she grew up and lived in an environment of Albanian highlander warriors with the local men having fought for the League of Prizren.
-Nora married Gjelosh Luli, son of Ded Gjon Luli.
-Amongst the highlander warriors were Gjok Luli, Gjergj Deda, Nik Gjelosh Luli, Lek Nishi, Mark Mirin, Mark Gjelosh Lula, Kol Miri, Lul Gjeloshi and Luk Gjeloshi and captain Gjelosh Luli, most who ended up dead or as "enemies of the people" during the Communist take over.
+Born in 1880 in Pikalë in Grudë, she grew up and lived in an environment of Albanian highlander warriors with the local men having fought for the League of Prizren.
+Nora married Kol Ded Luli, son of Ded Gjon Luli.
+Amongst the highlander warriors were Gjok Luli, Gjergj Deda, Nik Gjelosh Luli, Lek Nishi, Mark Miri, Mark Gjelosh Lula, Kol Miri, Lul Gjeloshi and Luk Gjeloshi and captain Gjelosh Luli, most who ended up dead or as "enemies of the people" during the Communist take over.
 At a young age, she learned how to use firearms thanks to her father and she became one of the best shooters in the Hoti region.
 After her father died, she inherited his rifle, and shortly after, she joined Ded Gjon Luli's forces against the Ottoman and Serb armies.
 Nora organized the Women's Warfare Unit.
 Many of the women gathered information on the enemy, collected weapons and ammunition and transported them to Hoti.

 In 1910, Ded Gjon Luli appointed Nora responsible for the women of Hoti and Tring Smajli for the women of Gruda who fought in Shkoder and Podgorica.
 On March 23, 1911, the uprising broke out with the battle of Traboin with an Albanian victory.
 After Albanian casualties, Nora went home to the widows and said "Your men's rifles should not be silenced.
 Take them you brave women and come take revenge!".
 The women of Hoti also fought in the Battle of Decic with Nora leading the attack where she was wounded.
 At the Qafe Unglë, Nora saved some women surrounded by four Turkish soldiers.
 Nora's husband, Gjelosh Luli, was poisoned by a Serb agent leaving her with young orphaned children.
 When the communists took over in Albania, her husband was hunted who eventually died in the mountains of Kastrat, and Nora Luli was interrogated in Shkodër and then released.
 In 1962, on the 50th anniversary of the Albanian independence, Nora of Hoti, at the age of 82, was honored in the official state celebration in Vlora at the invitation of Enver Hoxha.
 In 1969, her biography was written by Sander Gerra.